Menci Clement Crnčić: Biography

-Menci Clement Crnčić was born on 3 April 1865 in Bruck na Muri then in Austria-Hungary (now Bruck an der Mur, Austria).
+Menci Clement Crnčić was born on 3 April 1865 in Bruck an der Mur in the Duchy of Styria, Austria-Hungary (now Bruck an der Mur, Styria, Austria).
 His father, a border official, intended his son for the military, so after elementary school in Vienna, Menci attended a military grammar school.
 At seventeen he decided to leave military school and study painting.
 Following two years at the Vienna Academy of Fine Arts, from 1882 to 1884, he stayed in Coburg for a year (1886–1887) painting sets for the theatre.
 Not having sufficient funds to continue his studies, he lived in Nova Gradiška with his sister Marie, painting landscapes and portraits.
 Between 1889 and 1892 he continued his art education at the Academy of Fine Arts, Munich under Professor Nicolaus Gysis.

 After graduating, Crnčić taught painting in the Arts and Crafts School in Zagreb, but in 1894 Izidor Kršnjavi, the Director of the Institute for Education and Theology recognized Crnčić's talent for drawing.
 He arranged a scholarship for Crnčić to study etching and engraving in Vienna under the tuition of the graphic artist William Unger.
 For part of that time, due to Unger's illness, Crnčić stayed with the professor and his family in Lovran on the Croatian coast.
 While there, he painted scenes of the Istrian peninsula and along the Adriatic coast.
 During his graphical studies (1894–1897), Crnčić was awarded the 1896 Fuger gold medal for best work, and a special prize from the academy in 1897.
 At this time Crnčić exhibited in Zagreb and other European cities (Budapest, St. Petersburg, and Paris) with other artists of the Croatian Art Society (Društvo hrvatskih umjetnika).
 He also exhibited regularly at the international exhibition in Opatija, selling many of his paintings.